semgrep/semgrep-rules/README.md

 This is an repository containing rules written for [sgrep](https://sgrep.dev), organized by language.
 Go to the main sgrep documentation for details on sgrep and the syntax for the yaml files in this repository.

+## Contributing

+We welcome contributions to this repo!
+Please fork and make a pull request; we'll contact you about signing our CLA.

 ## Running Rules in CI/Pre-Commit/Developer Workflow

 If you want run these rules rather than write them, check out the easy-to-use [bento.dev](https://bento.dev)